decentraland/documentation/content/creator/worlds/about.md

 In order to grant permission for publishing a scene to another wallet you have to:

 * Make sure to have the latest version of Decentraland CLI (v3.16.0 or later).
-* Make sure own the NAME for which you want to manage the ACL.
+* Make sure you own the NAME for which you want to manage the ACL.
 * Use command `dcl world-acl NAME.dcl.eth grant 0x1 0x2 ...
 0xn` where those `0xn` are a list of addresses separated by spaces.

 By default, `world-acl` will act on `worlds-content-server.decentraland.org`.
 If you are using a different hosting provider, make sure to add `--target-content https://your-hosting.com` to each of the subcommands (`show`, `grant` and `revoke`).